 For some reason, many fathers are behaving in a way that is not in their best interest or the best interest of their children.
-Fathers may be giving up equal or shared custody because they’ve heard there is a gender bias—that mothers always win custody.
-They may give up more custody because they’ve been taught that “children need their mother.”
+Fathers may be giving up equal or shared custody because they believe there is a gender bias—that mothers always win custody.
+Or they may give up more custody because they’ve been taught that “children need their mother.”

 You can't know if there is a true gender bias in the divorce court system if you don’t go to court and fight for equal time with your children.
 If you are a father who wishes to have equal parenting time with your children, you are doing yourself a grave injustice if you give up without a fight.
 To better your chances, hire an attorney who believes in your case—not one who thinks your custody battle is doomed.